Outreach sprawls to forty sequences fast.

 Sequence architecture and governance

-We audit every existing sequence, retire the dead weight, and rebuild a tiered library organized by persona, product line, and sales stage.
-We set permissions so reps can execute and customize within guardrails, but only approved owners can create net-new sequences.
-This keeps your library clean six months after go-live, not just on day one.
+We audit every sequence, retire dead weight, and rebuild a tiered library organized by persona, product line, and stage.
+Permissions let reps execute within guardrails, but only approved owners create net-new sequences - so the library stays clean six months after go-live.

 CRM sync and activity attribution

-Outreach's Salesforce or HubSpot sync is configurable but defaults are rarely right for a mid-market operation.
-We map sequence steps, call dispositions, and reply data to the exact CRM fields your pipeline reports and forecasts depend on, so managers stop asking reps to manually log activity they already completed inside Outreach.
+Outreach's Salesforce or HubSpot sync is configurable, but defaults rarely fit a mid-market operation.
+We map sequence steps, call dispositions, and reply data to the CRM fields your pipeline reports depend on - so managers stop asking reps to log activity twice.

 Persona and territory routing logic

-Outreach Personas let you match messaging to buyer type automatically, but most teams never configure them past the demo.
-We build out persona tags, territory filters, and sequence assignment rules so the right prospect gets the right sequence without a rep making that judgment call every time they add a contact.
+Outreach Personas match messaging to buyer type, but most teams never configure them past the demo.
+We build persona tags, territory filters, and sequence-assignment rules so the right prospect gets the right sequence without a rep making that call at every enrollment.

 A/B testing and sequence analytics setup

-Outreach has native A/B testing on subject lines and steps, and Sequence Analytics surfaces open, reply, and meeting-booked rates by sequence and step.
-We set up a testing cadence, define the metrics that matter for your motion, and build a reporting view managers can actually act on rather than a dashboard no one opens.
+Outreach has A/B testing on subject lines and steps, and Sequence Analytics surfaces reply and meeting-booked rates.
+We set a testing cadence, define the metrics that matter, and build a reporting view managers act on - not a dashboard no one opens.

 Kaia and AI-assisted workflow configuration

-Kaia, Outreach's conversation intelligence layer, captures call recordings, surfaces talk tracks, and can flag deal risks.
-We configure it to record the right calls, integrate transcripts with your CRM opportunity records, and set up the AI-suggested email content features so they assist reps rather than produce generic copy that damages sender reputation.
+Kaia, Outreach's conversation intelligence layer, captures call recordings and surfaces talk tracks.
+We configure it to record the right calls, tie transcripts to your CRM records, and set up the AI-suggested email features to assist reps rather than spit out generic copy.

 Deliverability and sender health controls

 High-volume sequencing destroys deliverability when throttle limits, unsubscribe handling, and domain warm-up are ignored.
-We set per-rep daily send limits, configure Outreach's bounce and unsubscribe rules to stay CAN-SPAM and GDPR compliant, and establish a domain and mailbox health monitoring process so your reply rates do not quietly collapse over time.
+We set per-rep send limits, configure Outreach's bounce and unsubscribe rules to stay CAN-SPAM and GDPR compliant, and monitor domain health so reply rates do not collapse.

 How an Outreach engagement runs